 Cadence stepped between them with cheerfully raised hands.
 “Y’know what we say in the city.
 Unless you can remake the world, it is what it is.”

 Francis stared at Cadence and then at Verga long and hard before he smiled cordially at the latter.
 “Of course.
 I apologize for my rudeness.
 I’m not in the right profession if I’m questioning things that’re swept under the rug.”
 He paused, extinguishing his v-cig with a flick of his wrist and repocketing it.
 “I just can’t help but worry about repercussions and consequences no matter how small it is.
 We appreciate the help.”

 “Paranoia gets the best of us.”
 Verga nodded.

 Francis’s smile did not falter, and instead he gave his usual musical chuckle.
 “Of course.
-Cadence, would you care to join me for a celebratory drink?”
-Francis asked before glancing at Verga apologetically.
+By the way—Cadence, would you care to join me for a celebratory drink?”
+He glanced at Verga apologetically.
 “I would invite you, Mr. Verga, but I overheard Cavallo has some paperwork you need to complete.”